skoenen/ci_1.06_introduction-to-scientific-working/L04_Ethics-in-Science-Research.md

 Up to 1953 the claims of Mr. Dawson was taken as correct and the truth.
 Specifically Mr. Arthur Smith Woodward of the _Natural History Museum London_ defended the validity of the found.
-Even a chemical dating experiment in 1949 was considered executed false, because it dated the fossils as 500 years old instead of 500,000 years.

 In 1953 the student Joseph Weiner had doubts about the fossils, because some of it look not correct.